jainik15/ToDoList/README.md

-Simple Python To-Do List App
+📝 Terminal-Based To-Do List App

-This is a beginner-level Python console app to manage your personal to-do list.
+A Python-based terminal application that helps users manage tasks efficiently.
+This app supports features like task prioritization, due dates, search, edit, and persistent storage — all from the command line.

-✨ Features so far:
+🚀 Features

-✅ Add tasks with:

-Description

-Optional due date (e.g. 2025-07-20)

-Priority level (High, Mid, Low)

-✅ View tasks in a list:

-Shows whether tasks are completed

-Displays due dates (if any)

-Displays priority
+1️⃣ Add Tasks – Add tasks with a description, due date (optional), and priority (High, Mid, Low).
+2️⃣ View Tasks – View tasks grouped by priority and sorted by due date.

-✅ Mark tasks as complete instead of deleting them
+3️⃣ Mark Tasks – Mark tasks as completed.

-✅ Remove tasks from the list

-✅ Sort tasks by due date (earliest first)
+4️⃣ Remove Tasks – Delete a task by its task number.
+5️⃣ Edit Tasks – Modify a task's description, due date, and priority.
+6️⃣ Search Tasks – Search tasks by keyword (case-insensitive, partial match).

-✅ Save and load tasks automatically from a JSON file
+7️⃣ Save & Load – Tasks are automatically saved to a JSON file and reloaded on startup.

+📁 File Structure

+todo_app/
+├── tasks.json           # Auto-generated file to store tasks
+└── todo.py              # Main application script

+🛠️ Technologies Used
+Python 3
+JSON for file-based storage
+datetime for due date handling

+💡 Possible Future Enhancements

+🔎 Filter tasks by date (e.g., show only today's or pending tasks)

+📤 Export tasks to CSV or PDF

+🖥️ Create GUI version using Tkinter or a Web version using Flask